Last updated: November 15, 2018

-Not only can you use a simple web browser to access 30+ Canadian network sites to stream the latest shows, but you can also easily install dedicated TV streaming software like Kodi (formerly XBMC) and Plex to make navigating content easier and for streaming your own home videos and music.
+Not only can you use a simple web browser to access Canadian network sites, but you can also easily install dedicated TV streaming software like Kodi and Plex to make navigating content easier and stream your own home videos and music (more on that here).

-The problem is that almost no-one sells a windows device out of the box that is perfect for this.
-Usually you need to start with a bare-bones system (no hard drive or memory installed), buy and install those components (very easy), and then install windows yourself (not that bad).
+The problem is that almost no one sells a Windows device out-of-the-box that’s perfect for this.
+Usually you need to start with a bare-bones system (no hard drive or memory installed), buy and install those components (very easy), and then install Windows yourself (also easy).
 Here are the components I recommend:

 - HTPC Compatible Memory

 - HTPC Compatible Solid State Hard Drive (very fast)

 Installing the components usually just amounts to opening up the case with a screwdriver, popping the component into place like Lego, and closing it back up again.
 Watching a YouTube video is more than enough to be able to do it yourself with no issues.

 If you’re not ready to buy a dedicated device just yet – then most laptops, many tablets (i.e. Microsoft Surface), some phones, and modern video game consoles are capable of hooking up to your TV and streaming video.

 Do a little research into your current device and see what it’s capable of.

 If you’re planning to use an existing computer, tablet, or phone – then getting a Google Chromecast to wirelessly stream video from your existing device to your TV is a super convenient way to go.

 The biggest mistake you can make when buying a streaming device is to cheap out and buy a lower-end model.